menghao93/ImPatho/README.txt

  - Now, go to References in Solution Explorer and then right click and select MANAGE NUGET PACKAGES.
  - Now in search box type sqlite-net install it.
  - Clean the Solution and you are good to go. :)

+ARM/x86/x64 Error :-

+ - Go to Build and then Configration manager.
+Select x64 architecture.
+QED! :)